 For an upcoming assignment in this class, you'll need to identify, read, analyze, and review one scholarly (peer-reviewed) article or book chapter that demonstrates a queer theoretical approach to a topic.

 Not sure where to start?
 Here are three broad strategies that you can try:

 If you're not sure yet what you're interested in, or you're interested in so many different aspects of queer theory that you can't decide where to focus, you might want to just browse through scholarly journals to see what catches your eye.
 Collins Library subscribes to several scholarly journals in the field, including the journals listed below.

-Practice: Select one title below to browse and respond to the following questions on the Jamboard (Slide 2) for your class:
+Practice: Select one title below to browse and respond to the following questions:

 Like most other disciplines, GQS has a subject-specific database, called the Gender Studies Database.
 Subject databases index scholarly materials (books, chapters in books, scholarly articles, dissertations) that will be of interest to researchers within that discipline.
 GSD covers the full spectrum of gender-engaged scholarship inside and outside academia.

 Because of the interdisciplinary nature of Gender Studies, there are many other databases that may be useful to utilize for your research.
 Recommended subject databases for other disciplines can be found on the "articles" tab in each library subject guide.